 BioFlo® PICC material offers a major advancement in PICC material through the incorporation of AT technologies into catheter materials, such as PICCs.
 Endexo® is a low molecular–weight, fluoro-oligomeric additive that self-locates to the top few nanometers of the material surface.
 When added to power-injectable polyurethane, the additive results in a strong but passive, nonstick, fluorinated surface in the base PICC material.
 This inhibits platelet adhesion, suppresses protein procoagulant conformation, and thereby reduces thrombus formation in medical devices.
 Additionally, Endexo® is not a catheter coating; rather, it is incorporated within the polyurethane of the PICC, thereby ensuring these AT properties are present on the internal, external, and cut surfaces of the PICC.
 If this technology can reduce complication during treatment and reduce failure from infection, thrombosis, occlusion, fracture, and dislodgement, it will improve patient outcomes considerably and lower health system costs.
 Previous studies investigating valve technology in PICC design to reduce occlusion have been inconclusive.12-14,35,36 Occlusion (both partial and complete) was less frequent in our study with the BioFlo® group (n = 3; 4%) compared to the standard care group (n = 6; 8%).
 The results of this pilot study suggest that either the Endexo® material or PASV® technology has a positive association with occlusion reduction during PICC treatment.

 Thrombosis was the primary failure type for the standard care PICCs, comprising one-third of failures.
-All but 1 patient with radiologically confirmed thrombosis required the removal of the PICC prior to completion of treatment.
+All but one patient with radiologically confirmed thrombosis required the removal of the PICC prior to completion of treatment.
 The decision to remove the PICC or retain and treat conservatively remained with the treating team.
-Raffini et al.7 found thrombosis to increase in patients with 1 or more coexisting chronic medical condition.
+Raffini et al.7 found thrombosis to increase in patients with one or more coexisting chronic medical condition.
 Slightly more standard care than BioFlo® patients were free of such comorbidities (25% vs 16%), yet standard care patients still had the higher number of thromboses (7% vs 3%).
-Morgenthaler and Rodriguez37 reported vascular access–associated thrombosis in pediatrics to be less common than in adults but higher in medically complex children.
+Morgenthaler and Rodriguez37 reported vascular access-associated thrombosis in pediatrics to be less common than in adults but higher in medically complex children.
 Worryingly, Menendez et al.38 reported pediatric thrombosis to be largely asymptomatic, so the true incidence in our study is likely higher because only radiologically confirmed thromboses were recorded.